longmho/Transfer_Learning_and_Seisbench/README.md

 /data/tam_og.py
 ```
 ### Training, Evaluating, and Exporting Models
-Jupyter notebook showing how to train, evaluate, and export models
+Jupyter notebook showing examples on how to train, evaluate, and export models:
+`train_evaluation_example.ipynb`